How to Negotiate Salary for Your Next Career Move

 Posted by Sydney Pro Resume Writing on 8 Jan 2025

-A salary negotiation can be an arduous process because it involves balancing what believe you’re worth with the amount an employer believes they’re able to afford.
-If done properly it could be a positive experience for both parties, resulting in a higher pay for the employee and a greater employees’ engagement in their jobs.
+Negotiating a salary can be difficult to talk about, because it involves balancing what think you’re worth versus what an employer thinks they’re able to afford.
+However, if done correctly it can result in a positive experience for both sides that results in a better salary for the employee, as well as greater employees’ engagement in their jobs.
 Learn how to negotiate your salary with confidence.

-• Before you negotiate your salary take a look at market rates and industry standards to ensure that your salary proposal is realistic.
+• Before you negotiate your salary, research market rates and industry standards to make sure that your salary proposal is realistic.

-• Prepare talking points ahead of time, including education and certificates in the form of years of relevant work experience, results & achievements as well as unique skill sets and abilities, industry expertise, and training potential.
+• Create talking points ahead of the time, including education and accreditation in the form of years of relevant work experience, the results and achievements with a unique set of skills and capabilities, knowledge of the industry, and training opportunities.

-• Maintain a positive tone throughout the conversation and practice active listening.
+• Keep a positive and upbeat tone throughout the conversation, and practice active listening.

 Do your research

-Before you enter any salary negotiation, you need to conduct a thorough study of current market rates and industry standards to ensure that your salary request is realistic.
-The factors that could affect this could include your experience levels, the size of your company and geographical location. (?).
-A great method of gathering information is to network with colleagues or others who are in the same profession.
+Before you begin any salary negotiation, you need to conduct a thorough investigation of market rates and industry standards to ensure that your salary suggestion is reasonable.
+Some factors that can affect this may include levels of experience degree, size of the company, and location (?).
+One way to gather information is through networking with colleagues and others who are in the same field of work.

 Research Online

-Get insight from talking to acquaintances who have had similar positions or reaching out through professionals networks as well doing brainstorming professionals in professional organizations.
+Find out more about your situation by talking with people who have had similar roles or reaching out via professional networks as well as brainstorming members within professional organizations.

-Preparing for a meeting is time well spent.
-You’ll be more confident when making your case if you are prepared with a specific set of talking points outlined ahead of time.
+The time spent in preparing for a negotiation is always well spent.
+You’ll be more confident when presenting your case if you have a clearly defined set of talking points outlined before the deadline.

-Here are some ideas of items you may want to consider when negotiating your salary:
+Here are some suggestions of things you could consider during your salary negotiation:

 • The results and accomplishments